 The customer has access to the free MLS wireless access service.
+When needed, staff members assist customers in using this service.

 There are 3 CyberMars terminals.

 There are 13 multitask, internet accessible computers available for customer use.

 There are 4 children's computers offering enhanced educational and quality programs including 4 with MLS Mascot "Spoticus".